 Here are a few tips with how to handle this:

 ~ Call for myself or the teaching assistant and reintroduce us to your child.
 Make it clear to your child that you trust us and you are at ease with us watching your child.

-1st Homework: SEND ME A SUMMER PICTURE!
+Summer Homework: SEND ME A vacation PICTURE!